marc094/GitFlowClass/README.md

 ![Basic Git Flow Model (Image by Vincent Driessen)](Images/git-model.png)

-In this image each dot represents a comit to a branch and its color represents the category of the branch.
+In this image each dot represents a commit to a branch and its color the category of the branch.

 But don't be afraid, it's simpler than it looks.